d-bl/GroundForge/README.md

 - Never catch exceptions in a `Try` as exceptions terminate the JavaScript.
 Prevent exceptions like illegal arguments and indexes and create a `Failure` for safe execution with JavaScript.
 - Restrict the use of raw js objects to the API level: the classes and methods annotated with `@JSExport`.
 This allows execution of test classes with another JVM than ScalaJS was built with.

-The applied Scala coding techniques are explained by this [course] up and including workshop 3, except that the main code doesn't use any io, and the hand full of files written by tests hardly justify the clutter of closing files let alone using a library.
+The applied Scala coding techniques are explained by this [course] up and including workshop 3.
+The main code doesn't use any io, and the hand full of files written by tests barely justify the clutter of closing files let alone using a library.
+So you can save the last task of the FileIO assignment for other purposes.

 [course]: https://github.com/DANS-KNAW/course-scala